A fast direct solver for two-dimensional transmission problems of elastic waves: Numerical examples

 \subsection{Verification of implementation of the fast direct solver}

-At first, implementation of the fast direct solver is verified by comparing the results to the numerical solutions of the boundary element method.
+At first, implementation of the fast direct solver is verified by comparing the results to the numerical solutions of the conventional boundary element method (Conv).
 The implementation of Conv is verified in Appendix \ref{ap:analytical}.

 The parameters used in this verification are as follows.
 The frequency of the incident wave is $\omega = 4$.
 The wave speeds in $\Omega_{0}$ are $c_{L}^{(0)} = \sqrt{3}$, $c_{T}^{(0)} = 1$.
 The wave speeds in $\Omega_{1}$ are $c_{L}^{(1)} = 3$, $c_{T}^{(1)} = 1.5$.
 The densities of $\Omega_{0}$ and $\Omega_{1}$ are $\rho^{(0)} = 1$ and $\rho^{(1)} = 2$, respectively.